dhemery/express/README.md

-# express
+# Expression Kit

-Composable methods to evaluate conditions, immediately or by polling.
+Expressive methods to compose conditions and evaluate them, immediately or by polling.